Health-RI/health-ri-metadata/README.md

 # Core Metadata Schema Specification

-This is version 2.0 of Health-RI metadata schema.
+This is version 2.0 of Health-RI core metadata schema.

 - [Previous published version](#previous-published-version)
 - [Purpose and audience](#purpose-and-audience)